 return state

-Step 5: Test checkpoint corruption recovery in CI
+Step 5: Test corruption recovery in CI

 dd if=/dev/zero of=checkpoints/run-42.json count=1 bs=512 conv=notrunc